privacybydesign/pbdf-website/pages/irma-en.md

 ---
 layout: page
-title: Over IRMA
+title: About IRMA
 meta_title: IRMA
-teaser: IRMA biedt een oplossing om op een privacy-vriendelijke manier in te loggen.
-Bij dat inloggen onthult de gebruiker enkele relevante eigenschappen (attributen) van zichzelf, via een IRMA app op de eigen mobiele telefoon.
-[Aan deze pagina wordt nog gewerkt.]
+teaser: IRMA offers a way for privacy-friendly authentication.
+When authenticating the user reveals only relevant properties (attributes) of himself, using an IRMA app on his mobile phone.
+[This page is under construction.]
 header:
   image_fullwidth: header_unsplash_1.jpg
   title: Privacy by Design Foundation
-permalink: /irma/
+permalink: /irma-en/
-language: nl
+language: en
 translations:
-  en: /irma-en/
+  nl: /irma/
 ---